 PHILOSOPHIC OVERVIEW: 'WAKEFULLNESS.
 EXPLORATION.
 REALISATION'.

-Victoria Ginn was born on theb 14th October 1952 in the house of her grandmother in Thorndon, Wellington New Zealand.
+A holder of multiple Nationality, Victoria Ginn was born on theb 14th October 1952 in the house of her grandmother in Thorndon, Wellington New Zealand.

-Of an indepenent nature, from the beginning of her photographic work, at the age of 15 years, this self-taught photographic-artist has embraced the Individual/Individuality, in the context of personality,symbol, emotion, archetype.
+From the beginning of her photographic work, at the age of 15 years, this self-taught photographic-artist has embraced the Individual/Individuality, in the context of personality,symbol, emotion, archetype.

 Utilizing natural or found light, her creative focus, initially seen via the black-white Portrait evolved to encompass the intertwined contexts of Landscape and Culture.